The absence of pain does not = pleasure...

 - if you pause, breathe, notice and feel…what happens to the the pain/numbness/discomfort?

 During partnered sex, gentlemen, the greatest gift you can give your woman is to SLOW DOWN.
 Learn to feel into your partner’s body: what is her breathing telling you, is she relaxed, tense, how is she moving?
 If your partner tells you at any point that she feels pain or discomfort, or even numbness, pause right there and be as present as you can be for her.
-Try out the steps listed above with your man just still & present.
+Try out the steps listed above with your man just still and present.

 Pain, dysfunction and malady in our body can be a psychosomatic result of disconnection from a particular area.
 This begins a vicious circle of disconnect: we experience pain, so we avoid engaging with self touch, certain positions or sex altogether.
 Exploring your genitals with conscious, non-goal oriented masturbation is the way forward.
-The Stylist author agrees – she sought out the mentoring of renowned sex & masturbation coach, Betty Dodson, a personal hero of mine!
-Becoming more intimate with your own genitals, the fluctuations in sensation, what you like and don’t like, touching with the intention of learning & exploring rather than any goal, will take you a long way to understanding what is ‘normal’ and what is ‘unusual’ for your body.
+The Stylist author agrees – she sought out the mentoring of renowned sex and masturbation coach, Betty Dodson, a personal hero of mine!
+Becoming more intimate with your own genitals, the fluctuations in sensation, what you like and don’t like, touching with the intention of learning and exploring rather than any goal, will take you a long way to understanding what is ‘normal’ and what is ‘unusual’ for your body.

 I believe that this self-education is the way to create shifts and ripples into the way we interact with the medical profession.
 If we are confident and informed about our own bodies we are more able to have empowered conversations with medical practitioners to get to the heart of the issues.
 It might seem a crazy idea to consider talking to your GP or medical provider about pleasure when something is ‘off’ in your body but I encourage you to be brave, and know that your pleasure is PART OF YOUR HEALTH, not an optional extra.
 Imagine re-framing your discussion from ‘I am struggling with pain and discomfort in my genitals and I’d like to get that fixed’ to ‘My experience of pleasure is being interrupted by pain and that is having knock-on effects throughout my life right now’.
 Your pleasure is vital, valuable and essential.